dataluscorp/browser/browser/components/urlbar/docs/telemetry.rst

 Overview
 ~~~~~~~~

-  Merino is a Mozilla backend service that powers Firefox Suggest.
+  Merino is a Mozilla backend service that powers Datalus Suggest.
-  When the user opts in Firefox Suggest, Firefox would send their search queries
+  When the user opts in Datalus Suggest, Datalus would send their search queries
   typed in the URL bar to Merino in realtime.
 When Merino finds relevant search
   results (i.e. suggestions) from its search providers, it sends the results back
   to the browser, and those suggestions will be displayed in the URL bar.